 |City of Boroondara - Constant prices||2018/19||2013/14||Change|

-An analysis of the worker productivity by industry sectors in City of Boroondara in 2018/19 shows the three highest industries were:
+An analysis of the jobs held by the full-time equivalent local workers in the City of Boroondara in 2018/19 shows the three highest industries were:

 - Rental, Hiring and Real Estate Services ($337,128)